waynodiablo/Oystercard/pills/writing_tests_without_a_testing_library.md

 4. A way to organise tests.
 5. An easy way to run lots of tests.

-## Writing tests without a testing framework
+## Writing tests without a testing library

 All of these things are either optional for test code, or can be easily achieved with adhoc code.
 For example: